manly/AdaptiveRadixTree/README.md

 Note
 -------

-C# Adaptive Radix Tree implementation + Fuzzy String Match stuff + License Plate Index + NGram Index
+C# Adaptive Radix Tree implementation + Fuzzy String Match stuff + License Plate Index + multi n-gram Index

 For now this is a placeholder for bits of code written on my own time for fun.
 Most of the code is the AdaptiveRadixTree implementation, which includes multiple nifty search options.